State.js is a JavaScript library for embedding composable, heritable first-class states into arbitrary owner objects.

 Transitions

-A Transition instance is an ephemeral type of State that is automatically created and occupied as an owner’s current state while it is in the process of moving between States.
+that is automatically created and occupied as an owner’s current state while it is in the process of moving between State

 Transitions are defined by transition expressions, which are an optional component of a state expression.
 A transition may be defined generically across multiple states, is defined as either synchronous or asynchronous, and can be conditionally guarded.